EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 --- abstract

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a very compact, and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys.
 EDHOC provides mutual authentication, perfect forward secrecy, and identity protection.
 A main use case for EDHOC is to establish an OSCORE security context.
-EDHOC relies on
-CoAP, CBOR, and COSE, allowing reuse of existing libraries.
+EDHOC can reuse existing  CBOR, COSE, and CoAP libraries, keeping the additional code footprint very low.

 --- middle